 Yes, it’s essential to be laser-focused and super-organised.
 But we’ll show you exactly how.
-And the upside is that you will quickly grow and succeed as a DJ, even if you’re a complete beginner, and even if you have an awful lot else going on in your life too.
+The upside is that you’ll quickly grow and succeed as a DJ, even if you’re a complete beginner, and even if you have an awful lot else going on in your life, too.

 As a DJ school, here at Digital DJ Tips we are used to helping super-busy people – people with demanding jobs, families, and other commitments – to find time for DJing.
 The system outlined in this article has been proven to work.
 So read on, and let’s stop DJing being just your dream!

 To be clear, this strategy isn’t designed for people who are just happy to dabble in DJing.
 If you’re super-casual, just curious about the basics, and don’t have any particular DJing goals right now, you should instead check out the online version of our best-selling DJ handbook, Rock The Dancefloor!.

 This strategy is designed for go-getter types – the type of person who is already successful in other areas of their life, but who has a burning desire to become a good DJ, too.

 And it’s definitely designed for you if you despair at not having the time for any of this.

 Just a warning: When you apply a strategy like this, no matter how busy you are or how much of a beginner you are, it is not uncommon for things to change really quickly in your DJing!

 Take the cases of two of our students, Robert and Markus: